 The Del Norte Place Historic District boundaries are roughly Virginia Avenue to Encanto Boulevard and 17th Avenue to 15th Avenue.
 Del Norte Historic District is adjacent to the Encanto Golf Course which opened in 1937, making the neighborhood a highly desirable location for homebuyers.

-The neighborhood represents a range of architectural styles popular between World Wars I and II.
+The neighborhood represents a range of architectural styles popular in Phoenix between World Wars I and II.
 The homes in Del Norte Place average around 1,500 square feet, usually with 3 bedrooms with a blend of English Cottages, Pueblo Revivals, Tudor Revivals, Bungalows, French Provincial Ranches, Spanish Colonial Revivals, Period Revivals and Early, 1940’s Ranch-style homes are also found in the district.
 Corner casement windows were popular on some Early Ranch-style homes.